-Everything about Domaine Giraud Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Domaine Giraud Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine Giraud History, Overview

 Domaine Giraud does not have one of longer histories in the Chateauneuf du Pape region.
 The estate was born in 1974 when Pierre and Mireille Giraud decided to change careers from the distillery business to growers and wine makers.